British Columbia Arts Council (BCAC)

 Grants of up to $2,500 and grants of up to $7,500 to British Columbia individual artists and arts administrators for career advancing opportunities.
 Funding is available for professional development events that require travel and for specific learning activities that will advance the recipient’s career.

-The Professional Development Project Assistance program assists professional artists and arts administrators 1) to take advantage of opportunities which require travel; or 2) to undertake specific learning activities to advance their practice or career.
+The Professional Development Project Assistance program assists professional artists and arts administrators: 1) to take advantage of career and professional development opportunities which require travel; or 2) to undertake specific learning activities to advance their practice or career.

 Awards are made to assist a specific activity.
 Awards are not available for the creation of new work(s) or for full-time winter studies.
 Other programs of the BC Arts Council may be appropriate for these activities.

 There are two categories of awards in this program: